ashbit06/RanGen_CE/readme.md

 idk what im doing, but it seems to be working rn.

-use the left and right arrow keys to move, use alpha for generating a new level.
+use the arrow keys to move
+use alpha to generate a new level use 2nd to reset your position